stg-tud/type-pragmatics/README.md

 ## Short Description ##

 Veritas is a (still very young) prototype for (semi-)automatically proving type soundness using first-order theorem proving as support.
-It currently allows for specifying the syntax and semantics of very simple programming languages (such as the simply-typed lambda calculus (SRLC)), type systems for this language, and proof goals and axioms.
+It currently allows for specifying the syntax and semantics of very simple programming languages (such as the simply-typed lambda calculus (STLC)), type systems for this language, and proof goals and axioms.
 Users can prove type soundness by manually breaking down relevant lemmas and theorems into individual induction cases.
 Veritas transforms the goals, axioms, and definitions automatically into TPTP syntax and calls the automatic  first-order theorem prover Vampire with the resulting fof-files.
 To get familiar with TPTP syntax and Vampire we recommend:

 "First-Order Theorem Proving and VAMPIRE" by Laura Kovács and Andrei Voronkov